-The Phantom leads Scrooge to a simple graveyard, a bleak aspect of cold grev and black stone against a sombre slate sky.
+Phantom Scrooge enter graveyard from door 2, a bleak aspect of cold grev and black stone against a sombre slate sky.

 Bob Cratchit is kneeling in front of a simple white wooden cross.
 The only splash of colour in the graveyard is the bunch of violets in his hands.
 He is infinitely sad, but he keeps a brave face in front of Tiny Tim.
 He places the bunch of violets at the foot of the white cross, which is simply inscribed "Timothy Cratchit, 1837-1844-Aged 7 years"